How Can We Help?

 When should I select “Year 0” vs “Year 1” for the first event of a rank?

-When creating an appointment, the system calculates the faculty member’s current year in rank by comparing the appointment’s start year with the current calendar year.
+When creating a faculty appointment, the system calculates the faculty member’s current year in rank by comparing the appointment’s start year with the current calendar year.

-- If the appointment began this year, the timeline starts at Year 0.
+• If the appointment began this year, the timeline starts with the Year 0 event.

-- If the appointment began last year, the timeline starts at Year 1, and continues accordingly.
+• If the appointment began last year, the timeline starts with the Year 1 event, and continues accordingly.

-It then applies professional journey events for the main rank starting from that year onward.
-This ensures that timeline events reflect the faculty member’s current progression rather than simply starting at year 0 every time.
+Professional journey events for the main rank are then applied from that point onward, ensuring the timeline reflects the faculty member’s current progression rather than always beginning at Year 0.

-Year 0 events should only appear if the faculty member's hire year falls within the same calendar year as the year 0 event, regardless of the academic year.
+Year 0 events should only appear on the faculty member's timeline if the faculty member's hire year falls within the same calendar year as the Year 0 event, regardless of the academic year.

 Determine the Correct Year for the First Rank Event